carnival-data/carnival/docs/graph-model.md

     THING_WITH_NO_PROPERTIES,
 }
 ```
 - The `PERSON` vertex has three allowed properties.
-NAME is required, must be unique, and will be indexed by the database engine.
-IS_ALIVE is not required to be present nor to be unique, but will be indexed for quicker searching.
-NOTES has no constraints and will not be indexed.
+NAME is required, must be unique, and will be indexed by the database engine.  `IS_ALIVE` is not required to be present nor to be unique, but will be indexed for quicker searching.  `NOTES` has no constraints and will not be indexed.
-- The `THING_WITH_ANY_PROPERTIES` vertex can have any properties due to the argument `propertiesMustBeDefined:false'.
-By default, all vertex properties must be defined.
+- A `THING_WITH_ANY_PROPERTIES` vertex can have any properties due to the argument `propertiesMustBeDefined:false`.
+The default requirement that all vertex properties must be defined is removed.
-- The `THING_WITH_NO_PROPERTIES` vertex has no defined properties and therefore will accept none.
+- The `THING_WITH_NO_PROPERTIES` vertex has no defined properties and due to the default behavior will accept none.

 ### Class Vertices
-Vertices can be used to represent class structures.
+Vertices can be used to represent class structures in the graph.

 ```groovy
 @VertexDefinition